netskink/ssl_publy/README.md

 ![img](imgs/ss33.png)

+##
+## Looking at the capture files
+Looking at HTTPS-goog-and-mqtt-cert-loaded-new-pem.pcapng

+I mentioned the client and server Hello frames.
+In the first capture file discussion I mentioned these.
+Now, I'm focusing on the next message which is the `Certificate, Server Hello Done` message.
+This is frame 19.
+I has two certificates listed.

+* Certificate: 308205b73082049fa00302010202110089e5c1d471842f7f... (id-at-commonName=mqtt.googleapis.com,id-at-organizationName=Google LLC,id-at-localityName=Mountain View,id-at-stateOrProvinceName=California,id-at-countryName=US)

+* Certificate: 3082044a30820332a003020102020d01e3b49aa18d8aa981... (id-at-commonName=GTS CA 1O1,id-at-organizationName=Google Trust Services,id-at-countryName=US)

+Both of these certs are specified as version v3 (2).

+Both of these certs are specified as algorithm identifier sha256WithRSAEncryption.

+Frame 22 is the next SSL frame and its from the client.
+The client sends a Client Key Exxchange, Change Cipher Spec, ...

+This leads me to believe the client cant support the algorithm.

+Hmm.
+Looking back at frame 16 which is the Client Hello message.
+It lists five cipher suites:

+* TLS RSA WITH AES 128 GCM SHA256
+* TLS RSA WITH AES 256 CBC SHA256
+* TLS RSA WITH AES 128 CBC SHA256
+* TLS RSA WITH AES 256 CBC SHA
+* TLS RSA WITH AES 128 CBC SHA

+Looking at the HTTPS google web fetch capture file,
+I see that this pattern is similar.
+The server sent the same two SSL certificates and then the client sent the same Change Cipher Spec frame.
+The similarity continues, the client sent Encrypted Application Data.
+In fact the client sends 10 Encrypted Applicaiton Data before the server responds with more than 20 Encrypted Application Data packets.
+Remember in this scenario the arduino pulled down a webpage over https.

+This is similar but differnt from the MQTT exchange.
+The handshake seems the same and everything looks the same until the Client sends one Encrypted Application Data frame.
+At that point, the server sends an ack frame of the last message - its tcp - then it sends the frame with the Fin=1 flag set closing the socket.

+Why?

 ## Archive capture file
 This is a 202108 or 07 capture file.
 After this one, I modifed the firmware and crypto.